-q) Check that the gas pressure remains satisfactory for all appliances on the same circuit.

-r) Undertake combustion tests checking CO, CO_2 and efficiency.
-CO should not exceed (20PPM).

-s) Check that the burners are extinguished when the thermostat is set to its lowest setting, and then remove the manometers.
+- q) Check that the gas pressure remains satisfactory for all appliances on the same circuit - r) Undertake combustion tests checking CO, CO2 and efficiency.
+CO should not exceed (20PPM). - s) Check that the burners are extinguished when the thermostat is set to its lowest setting, and then remove the manometers. - t) Turn the thermostat to its highest setting to re light the burner and replace the adjustment screw cover.